 iOS | Work with SFSafariViewController

-Automating SFSafariViewController components is supportedon iOS devices running iOS 10 and later while using the XCUITest automation infrastructure.
+Automating SFSafariViewController components is supported on iOS devices running iOS 10 and later while using the XCUITest automation infrastructure.

-Using Object Spy with SFSafariViewController
+Use of Object Spy with SFSafariViewController

-1. Non-instrumented, Framework: PerfectoMobile.
+1. Non-instrumented, framework: PerfectoMobile

-2. Non-instrumented, Framework: Appium.
+2. Non-instrumented, framework: Appium

-Using options 1-3, the DOM objects will be injected to the appropriate location inside of the native objects tree.
+DOM objects will be injected to the appropriate location inside of the native objects tree.

-Hybrid Instrumentation in Perfectois required for retrieving DOM objects from Webviews that are embedded within the application.
+Hybrid instrumentation in Perfectois required for retrieving DOM objects from Webviews that are embedded within the application.
 However, due to the way SFSafariViewControllers are constructed, DOM objects are retrieved differently.

 Hybrid instrumentation is not required for working with SFSafariViewControllers, and in fact will impair the automation abilities of SFSafariViewControllers (as explained in the caveats section below).